clickpaddle/clickceler/README.md

 ## Overview

-JollyClick is a simple educational implementation inspired by early expert systems for event management.
+JollyClick is an early and simple educational implementation inspired by early expert systems for event management.
 Its goal is to help new generations understand how event-driven expert systems were designed and operated, using logic programming (Prolog) and rule-based reasoning.

 This project demonstrates the core concepts of: